Lead Magnets, Opt-Ins and Freebies...

-- Set up all the tech and get your Lead Magnet working.
+- Set up all the tech - to get your Lead Magnet working.
 Make sure you test everything before moving on to the next step.

-What about all the tech you’ll need to set up a Lead Magnet?
+What tech do you need to set up a Lead Magnet?

 The tech you require for setting up your Lead Magnet varies depending on the platform you use for your website – e.g. whether you use WordPress, Squarespace or Wix.

-And, depending on what platform you choose to use to deliver your emails – e.g. Mailchimp, Mailerlite, ConvertKit, Active Campaign etc.
+And, it also depending on what platform you choose to use to deliver your emails – e.g. Mailchimp, Mailerlite, ConvertKit, Active Campaign etc.

 I have a newsletter sign up on my website – is that the same thing as a Lead Magnet?